KineticPreProcessor/KPP/docs/source/getting_started/02_running_kpp_sample_mech.rst

 to virtually any kinetic mechanism.

 We focus on Fortran90.
-Particularities of the C and Matlab languages are discussed in the :ref:`language` section.
+Particularities of the C and Matlab languages are discussed in the :ref:`language-cmd` section.

 .. important::